 Distributing responsibilities can also help to ease the burden of caring for elderly parents.

-Splitting up the tasks can help to ensure that no one sibling is overwhelmed by caregiving responsibilities and can also help to foster a sense of shared responsibility and teamwork.
+Splitting tasks can help ensure no sibling is overwhelmed by caregiving responsibilities and foster a sense of shared responsibility and teamwork.

-Last but certainly not least, siblings need to prioritize taking care of themselves while caring for their elderly parents.
+Last but certainly not least, siblings need to prioritize self-care while caring for their elderly parents.

-This could include setting aside time for hobbies and self-care activities, seeking support from others, or even attending professional counseling if needed.
+This could include setting aside time for hobbies and self-care, seeking support from others, or attending professional counseling if needed.

-Caring for elderly parents can take its toll over time, and it is essential for siblings to prioritize their own well-being in order to be effective caregivers.
+Caring for elderly parents can take its toll over time, and siblings need to prioritize their own well-being to be effective caregivers.

 Recommended for you: